murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 Relationship between object and subject: Writing, reading, deleting, printing, copying , moving, backing up e.t c

-Transitive Trust: If A trusts B , and B trusts C, then A can trsut C.
-Transitive trust is a serious security concern as it might cause bypassing of controls.
+- Transitive Trust: If A trusts B , and B trusts C, then A can trsut C. Transitive trust is a serious security concern as it might cause bypassing of controls.

-Closed and open systems
+- Closed and open systems
-Closed: Same manufacturere, deigned to work in  a silo
+* Closed: Same manufacturere, deigned to work in  a silo
-Opne: Based upon agreed upon standards, can be integrated, APIs
+* Open: Based upon agreed upon standards, can be integrated, APIs

 ### Secure Defaults
 "The tyranny of the defaults"